Abortion in Vermont: Judicial history

 In 1972, the Vermont Supreme Court issued a ruling that effectively ended abortion restrictions in the state.
 The US Supreme Court's decision in 1973's Roe v.
 Wade meant the state could no longer regulate abortion in the first trimester.
 The Supreme Court overturned Roe v.
 Wade in Dobbs v.
 Jackson Women's Health Organization in 2022, returning the matter to the states.

 Clinic history

 Between 1982 and 1992, the number of abortion clinics in the state declined by three, going from nineteen in 1982 to sixteen in 1992.
 In 2014, there were six abortion clinics in the state.
 64% of the counties in the state did not have an abortion clinic.
 That year, 38% of women in the state aged 15–44 lived in a county without an abortion clinic.
 In 2017, there were twelve Planned Parenthood clinics, of which six offered abortion services, in a state with a population of 136,459 women aged 15–49.

+Abortions beyond 22 weeks of pregnancy in Vermont are only available at the University of Vermont Medical Center for limited medical reasons.